Murder charge dismissed for Texas woman’s ‘self-induced abortion’ - NewsBreak

 Herrera was arrested after it was learned she “intentionally and knowingly [caused] the death of an individual by self-induced abortion,” according to a sheriff’s office spokesperson.

-The 26-year-old woman was released on bail from the Starr County jail on Saturday.Texas woman arrested for “self-induced abortion”
+The 26-year-old woman was released on bail from the Starr County jail on Saturday.Idaho Supreme Court temporarily halts abortion ban

 Following national attention and local protests, the 229th Judicial District Attorney, Gocha Allen Ramirez, released a statement that his office would file a motion to dismiss the indictment against Herrera.
 Ramirez reviewed applicable state laws and stated that Herrera “should not be prosecuted for the allegation against her. “